LcNyaker/LcNyaker/README.md

 👯 Looking to collaborate on creative projects that challenge me to grow and make an impact.

-📚 Currently learning: HTML, CSS, JavaScript, and modern frontend frameworks like React.
+📚 Currently learning: HTML, CSS, JavaScript, and modern frontend frameworks

 🎯 Goals: To build beautiful, functional web applications and become a skilled junior developer.